INTERNET SERVICES INDUSTRY

 BigPond music is an augmented service offering to add extra value to customers.
 This is also communicated through a ‘transformational appeal’ to the user’s “(ideal) social self-image” (Schiffman, Bednall, O’Cass, Paladino, Ward & Kanuk, 2008) rather than any tangible element.

 It is interesting that none of the researched companies use testimonial in advertising or opinion leaders.
 However, public relations activities including sponsorships were high for BigPond (NRL) and Optus (Football Federation).
-Other example including sponsorship of Business Women’s Awards.
+Other examples including sponsorship of Business Women’s Awards.
 These may go a way to creating the “emotional connection” between consumers and a brand (Berry, 2000).

 During service consumption, consumers prefer to have a high “level of perceived control” (Hoffman, et al, 2010).
 They need to understand the ‘script’ and the role they play to create their own satisfaction.